 How to choose between the bus and train?

 Most bus schedules (for both arrival and departure) use the Lisbon Oriente station or the Lisbon Sete Rios.
-For Porto, the two main bus stations are the Camelias and the Campo 24 de Agosto station.

-The Porto Camelias bus stop is the most convenient as its right in the city center.
-Campo 24 de Agosto is a 20 minute walk to get to the very center of the city, which isn't bad.
+The Porto Camelias bus stop is the most convenient as it's right in the city center.
+Campo 24 de Agosto is a 20-minute walk to get to the very center of the city, which isn't bad.

 The main train station in Porto is the Campanha station.
-It's a 35 minute walk to the city center from here or a 10 minute Uber.
+It's a 35-minute walk to the city center from here or a 10-minute Uber.

 For Porto, the bus stop is an easy win when it comes to convenience and walkability.